ResearchMachine/ResearchMachine/README.md

 ## P.S.

-I am currently open to new job opportunities as a Research Engineer, Data Scientist, or Quantitative Researcher, and I am open to remote and hybrid in Bangkok positions.
+I am currently open to new job opportunities as a Research Engineer, Data Scientist, or Quantitative Researcher (remote and hybrid in Bangkok).
 Also I am ready for relocation to major cities in Netherlands, Germany, Portugal, Spain.

 **CV:** https://researchmachine.github.io/
 **Email:** abdulin.ildar.ai@gmail.com